tanjentjs/ts-orm/README.md

 Releasing
 ---------
-1. Create a tag in github using semantic versioning
+1. Create a tag in github using [semantic versioning](http://semver.org/)
 1. Travis CI should run the build and push it to npm

-Project files are included for jetbrains IDEs, just load the project and start developing